Self-similar galaxy dynamics below the de Sitter scale of acceleration: Introduction

 where $\zeta=1$ corresponds to a collusion of Rindler and cosmological horizon \citep{van17b}.

 {We here consider data on galaxy dynamics as a function of $\zeta$, of galaxy rotation curves of observed galaxies and numerical galaxy models in $\Lambda$CDM side-by-side (\S2).
-This compilation highlights self-similar behavior in galaxy dynamics in $\zeta$ and a transition across $\zeta=1$ to weak gravitation ($\zeta<1)$ from normal, Newtonian gravitation ($\zeta>1)$, where observed and modeled galaxy dynamics differ.} These observations are interpreted in \S3.
+This compilation highlights {\em self-similar behavior} in galaxy dynamics in $\zeta$ - by which data over different redshifts coalescence - and a transition across $\zeta=1$ to weak gravitation ($\zeta<1)$ from normal, Newtonian gravitation ($\zeta>1)$, where observed and modeled galaxy dynamics differ.} These observations are interpreted in \S3.
+This study is restricted to late-time cosmology with redshifts $z$ up to about two, over which range the Hubble parameter varies by a factor up to about three (Fig. 1).
 In \S4, we give our conclusions and outlook on future observations.